-Russia awaits sanctions from World Anti-Doping Agency
+World Anti-Doping Agency imposes 4-year ban on Russia

 Although the IOC has called for the strongest possible sanctions, it wants those sanctions directed at Russian state authorities rather than athletes or Olympic officials.

-That position is opposed by most of WADA’s athlete commission.
-It wants the kind of blanket ban Russia avoided for the 2016 Rio de Janeiro Olympics and the 2018 Pyeongchang Winter Games after a state-run doping program was exposed by media and WADA investigations after Russia hosted the 2014 Olympics in Sochi.
+That position was opposed by most of WADA’s athlete commission.
+It wanted the kind of blanket ban Russia avoided for the 2016 Rio de Janeiro Olympics and the 2018 Pyeongchang Winter Games after a state-run doping program was exposed by media and WADA investigations after Russia hosted the 2014 Olympics in Sochi.

 “This entire fiasco created by Russia has cheated far too many athletes of their dreams and rightful careers, for far too long,” the WADA athlete panel said in a statement ahead of the meeting.

-Even before WADA’s executive committee met at a hotel in the IOC’s home city of Lausanne, Russia signaled it would appeal the ruling.

-The appeal would have to be filed by the Russian anti-doping agency, known as RUSADA.
-It is expected to be declared non-compliant on Monday, 15 months after it was reinstated by WADA in defiance of athlete opposition.
+Russia previously signaled it would appeal the ruling.
+That must be filed by the Russian anti-doping agency, known as RUSADA.
+That body was declared non-compliant on Monday, 15 months after it was reinstated by WADA in defiance of athlete opposition.

 The decision to appeal has been stripped from RUSADA chief executive Yuri Ganus, an independent figure criticizing Russian authorities’ conduct on the doping data issue.
 Authority was passed to the agency’s supervisory board after an intervention led by the Russian Olympic Committee.

-The ROC on Saturday labeled the recommended sanctions as “illogical and inappropriate.”
+The ROC on Saturday labeled the expected sanctions as “illogical and inappropriate.”

-Some of the strongest criticism has come from Alisher Usmanov, the Russian billionaire businessman and head of the International Fencing Federation who is close to some leading IOC figures.

-“The ruthless fight against doping shall not be turned into lynching and the application of new sanctions for the second time for the same doping violation,” he wrote in an open letter to WADA published Sunday.

 Russia has stuck to its claim that deceptive edits in the data were in fact made by WADA’s star witness, Grigory Rodchenkov.
 The former Moscow lab director’s flight into the witness protection program in the United States was the subject of an Oscar-winning documentary.